mcfnord/rml/src/busto.md

 Nissen litigation.
 She recalled that Lindquist did not want to be a party but finally agreed.

-Regarding representation of the County, Farina stated that the Civil Division would not normally

-go to the County (e.g., the Risk Management Department) to get approval to appear on the County’s behalf in litigation.
+Regarding representation of the County, Farina stated that the Civil Division would not normally go to the County (e.g., the Risk Management Department) to get approval to appear on the County’s behalf in litigation.

 Hamilton said that he “worked over” Lindquist to convince him to intervene in the litigation.
-Hamilton was concerned about an earlier PRA case” and believed that Lindquist needed to be a party to assert various federal constitutional law claims.
+Hamilton was concerned about an earlier PRA case<sup>47</sup> and believed that Lindquist needed to be a party to assert various federal constitutional law claims.
-Hamilton said that Lindquist originally was willing to give up all of his private cell phone records (“as a politician, he didn’t seem to min ”), so the only reason Lindquist would get involved in the case was to help the County.
+Hamilton said that Lindquist originally was willing to give up all of his private cell phone records (“as a politician, he didn’t seem to mind”), so the only reason Lindquist would get involved in the case was to help the County.
 He pitched the idea to Lindquist of him intervening with Estes as his counsel, so long as Estes was willing to do it on a pro bono basis.
 Hamilton thought it would be a difficult sell if Lindquist had to pay Estes